davidpots/playsongnotes/downloads.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/-wUT2i9GHmM?showinfo=0" frameborder="0" allowfullscreen></iframe>

-<p>Support me on Patreon ($3/month, cancel anytime) to get access to the growing catalog of PDFs I’ve been creating since August 2018.
-I have been adding ~1-2 new lessons a week (video and PDF), while also adding PDFs for older videos that are requested by fans.
-Thanks for your support!</p>
+<p>Support me on Patreon ($3/month, cancel anytime) to get access to the growing catalog of 200+ PDFs I’ve been creating since August 2018.
+I have been adding ~1-2 new lessons a week (video and PDF).</p>

+<p>Annual plans are also available (which saves you 15%).
+Thanks for supporting me and this project, it means a lot!</p>

 <a style="display: inline-block; text-decoration: none; padding: 10px 18px; background: #0074D9; font-weight: bold; color: white; border-radius: 5px;" href="http://patreon.com/songnotes">Support me on Patreon</a>